 A. The entire celery plant is edible, although most people only eat the stalks.

 A. You can grow new celery from the base of a used stalk.
 Simply put the base in a shallow cup of water and put it on a window seal, adding more water as needed.
 Within a few days you should see new celery stalks begin to grow from the base.

 A. Yes, celery can be eaten raw.
 Raw vegetables can be more difficult to digest for some people, so if you experience excess gas or digestive discomfort try cooking them slightly before consuming.

 Celery is a simple and affordable vegetable that comes with a plethora of health benefits.
 Healthy food doesn’t have to be expensive or complicated.
-We hope you enjoyed our post about celery.
+I hope you enjoyed our post about celery.
 Comment below if you have any questions or comments!